jimhigson/oboe.js/writing/main/4_Application_and_Reflection.md

 typical pattern for packaging to work in either a node.js server or a web browser
 ~~~~

-Packaging for use in frameworks. \* Many frameworks already come with a
+Packaging for use in frameworks.

+-   Many frameworks already come with a wrapper arround the browser's
-wrapper arround the browser's inbuilt ajax capabilities \*\* they don't
+    inbuilt ajax capabilities
-add to the capabilities but present a nicer interface
+-   they don't add to the capabilities but present a nicer interface

 -   I'm not doing it but others are \*\* browser-packaged version should
     be use agnostic and therefore amenable to packaging in this way

+Why uglify

-Why uglify \* Covers whole language, not just a well-advised subset. \*
+-   Covers whole language, not just a well-advised subset.
-In truth, Closure compiler works over a subset of javascript rather than
+-   Closure compiler works over a subset of javascript rather
-the whole language.
+    than the whole language.

 Why not require.
 Bits on what rq is can go into B&R section.